-Keyboard kids groups are organized on demand.
-Parents request times and days for their group.
+Keyboard kids groups are organized after school.
 When 4 children can all come on the same day and time, then groups are formed.

 Tuition:$117 per week plus $10 for music book.

 New classes are being scheduled on Monday at 3:30 and Wed. at 4:00.
 Please call our office at 214-369-7772 or fill out contact form on the website’s homepage to place your child on list for a class.
 Classes of four children start as soon as enough children are enrolled to form a class.

 A class must have at least 4 children in the group.
 Cancellation will result when less than required number of students enroll.

 There can be no more than one year age difference between students in the class.

-Classes are held Monday – Saturday on demand.
+Classes are held Monday and Wednesday on demand.

 If a class is missed there is no makeup lesson, but the assignment will be emailed to you.